 4. Acts of Service

-One of the 5 love languages in relationships is Act Of Love.
+Another love language is the Act Of Love.
 Do you think taking out the trash is an act of love?
 If so, you and your partner are on opposite ends of a very important spectrum: your love languages.
 One common love language is Acts of Service—and we all use it to one degree or another.

 Whether it’s cooking dinner, washing dishes, doing laundry, or going grocery shopping, many people show their love through actions rather than gifts.